Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 Look for reviews, check to ensure the connection is secure, don’t be afraid to ask questions, and in general keep an eye out for anything that looks less than fully legitimate on reverse SSN lookup websites.

-Find Address By Social Security Number for Free
+Find Address by Social Security Number for Free

-One of the most commonly searched for pieces of information when looking for a person is address, and for this reason, attempts to find an address by social security number for free have become more and more sought after.
-Similar to a reverse ssn lookup, many online services will provide assistance in finding an individual’s address (or addresses) if that individual’s SSN is provided.
+One of the most commonly searched-for pieces of information when looking for a person is address, and for this reason, attempts to find an address by social security number for free have become more and more sought after.
+Similar to a reverse SSN lookup, many online services will provide assistance in finding an individual’s address (or addresses) if that individual’s SSN is provided.

 Multiple techniques exist for discerning an individual’s address via the use of their Social Security Number.
 One is to leverage a reverse SSN lookup to find all associated addresses.
-Another is to perform a utility search, a type of search which checks the target individual’s Social Security Number against utility payments (i.e. for water, gas, electricity, etc.) across all addresses.
-This has the advantage of showing which places the target individual may currently living.
+Another is to perform a utility search, a type of search that checks the target individual’s Social Security Number against utility payments (i.e. for water, gas, electricity, etc.) across all addresses.
+This has the advantage of showing which places the target individual may currently live.

 Unfortunately, very few of these methods will be entirely free, as many involve labor-intensive search processes that in some cases must be performed by humans rather than simply online.

-Find Date of Birth By Social Security Number Free
+Find Date of Birth by Social Security Number Free

-Similar to address searches, ways to find date of birth by social security number for free often involve a reverse SSN lookup.
+Similar to address searches, ways to find the date of birth by social security number for free often involve a reverse SSN lookup.
 Again, if the searching party is already in possession of a target individual’s Social Security Number, they are mere steps away from finding out that individual’s date of birth.

 If the individual is deceased, finding out their date of birth is free and easy with the SSA’s SSDI database.
 If the individual is still living, their date of birth should still be relatively available with the corresponding SSN number in hand.